mvicenzi/pmt-calibration/gain/analyze_runs/README.md

 For running interactively. the relevant scrips are the following:
 * [make-histograms.sh](make-histograms.sh): it creates a list of raw data files and processes them in one LArSoft call.
-   The output is a `.root` file containing three histograms for each PMT channel (distributions of the integrated charge, pulse peak and pulsa rate).
+   The output is a `.root` file containing three histograms for each PMT channel (distributions of the integrated charge, pulse peak and pulse rate).
    However, if one file hangs, the process is stopped and the output file is not created.
 * [make-histograms_splitted.sh](make-histograms_splitted.sh): it creates a list of raw data files and processes each file in a different LArSoft call.
    If one file hangs, it goes on to the next.
 The output is the same, but splitted into many output files.